ythaworn/ythaworn.github.io/index.md

 More broadly, I study how populations and species evolve, and how traits of medical and epidemiological interests arise and change over time using genomic data and statistical approaches in phylogenetics and population genetics, particularly multispecies coalescent methods.

-Research areas: phylogenetics, evolutionary genomics, mosquito diversity and evolution, malaria, computational statistics
+Research areas: phylogenetics, evolutionary genomics, mosquito diversity and evolution, malaria and global health, computational statistics

 ---